 - LL provability is undecidable (Lincoln 1995), and that

 - the question of decidability is still open concerning MELL: given that Petri net reachability can be encoded into MELL (Gunter & Gehlot 1989), deciding the latter must be at least EXPSPACE-hard.
 A proof of the decidability of MELL is given in Bimbó 2015.

 NP, PSPACE, and EXPSPACE are complexity classes such that NP ⊆ PSPACE ⊆ EXPSPACE.
 Surprisingly, for those that may forget that the novelty in linear logic lies in the way formulas are managed without structural rules, these results stay the same even if we focus on the fragments of the logics where only the constants, and no propositional variables, are allowed (Kanovich 1994, Lincoln & Winkler 1994).
 Indeed, it is possible to encode arbitrary formulas into constant-only formulas preserving provability.

 A good overview of complexity results surrounding linear logic can be found in Lincoln 1995.

 When intuitionistic logic was first proposed early in the last century, it was presented as a challenge to the way traditional mathematicians were suppose to do business.
 Uses of the excluded middle and of proof-by-contradiction were considered suspect and problematic, particularly in the presence of infinity.
-As intuitionistic logic concerns were developed into constructive mathematics, new constructive approaches have arose to topics such as topology, algebra, and analysis.
+As intuitionistic logic concerns were developed into constructive mathematics, new constructive approaches have arisen to topics such as topology, algebra, and analysis.
 Given that linear logic encompasses dynamics of proof (algorithm) and resources, its primary impacts has been not in traditional mathematics but in computer science.
 Before overviewing the nature of that impact, we outline the various ways in which logic more generally is used in computer science.

 Logic plays different roles in the specification of computations.
 We can identify the following broad different approaches and note which roles have felt influences from linear logic.